shabbir0052/spectral-rules/README.md

 #### Overview
-Spectral is an Open-Source API Style Guide Enforcer / Linter
+Spectral is an Open-Source API Style Guide Enforcer / Linter to make api consistance and secure

 ##### Setting up spectral locally